xuxw98/ESAM/data/scannet-sv/README.md

 python load_scannet_sv_data_v2_fast.py
 ```

+If you use the FastSAM version, please rename this folder from `scannet-sv` to `scannet-sv_fast`.

 It will take around 0.5~1 day to finish the data preparation and get a new folder `scannet_sv_instance_data`.

 **Step3:** Go back to the root directory of ESAM, and generate .pkl file by running: